Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

             TempMemoryReference p1 = new TempMemoryReference((IntPtr)(&val), 1024, TEFTempMemoryType.InOut);
         ```

     2. Send the command to the trusted application with the `InvokeCommand()` method of the `Tizen.Security.TEEC.Session` class.
-The second parameter is a new instance of the `Tizen.Security.TEEC.Parameter` class containing the memory reference.
+The second parameter is a new instance of the `Tizen.Security.TEEC.Parameter` class containing the memory reference:

         ```csharp
             ses.InvokeCommand(1, new Parameter[] {p1});